scale-it/algo-builder-templates/README.md

-# algo-builder-templates
+# Algo Builder Templates

-Dapps templates for [Algorand Builder](https://github.com/scale-it/algo-builder).
+Dapps templates for [Algo Builder](https://github.com/scale-it/algo-builder).
 Use these templates to quickly setup/get started with your Dapp implementation.

 ## Usage
 Each template is a single project (with 1 package.json file) comprising of the following: